Charleston Battery owner to sell pro soccer club's Daniel Island stadium

 The longtime home pitch of the Charleston Battery is set to be sold to a real estate developer in a deal that will likely bring the professional soccer club's matches to downtown Charleston next year.

-Team owner Eric Bowman's Holland Park LLC is close to finalizing a deal to sell MUSC Health Stadium and the surrounding land, including the practice field and offices, according to documents filed with Berkeley County.
+Holland Park LLC, which holds a lease on the facility, is close to finalizing a deal to sell MUSC Health Stadium and the surrounding land, including the practice field and offices, according to documents filed with Berkeley County.

 The sale does not include the USL franchise.